Have you always dreamt about learning Italian?

 Asking For Directions In Italian

 Exploring new places is exciting, but it can also be frustrating when you find yourself lost!
-But fear not, by learning to say and understand the following phrases, you'll be able to ask for and receive directions from the locals.
+But fear not, by learning to say and understand the following basic Italian phrases, you'll be able to ask for and receive directions from the locals.

 - #50 Mi scusi, posso farle una domanda? – Excuse me, could I ask you something?